vg615/3rd-Year-Group-Project/README.md

 3. Final code is the python file needed to be run in Raspberry Pi.

-In oder to run the app on iphone, the user must have apple developer account (free to create), it is a general requirement for ios develement.
+In oder to run the app on iphone, the user must have an apple developer account (free to create), it is a general requirement for ios develement.

 Firstly, click the clone or download button on the top right, then select “Download ZIP”.